isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 **Air Fryer instructions**

-If you'd rather fry this in an air fry (as opposed to oil), the process is similar.
+If you'd rather fry your chicken in an air fry (as opposed to oil), the process is similar.

 1. For the batter, times the mochiko flour and corn starch by 1.5.
 2. Don't double coat the meat in mochiko flour from step 4.
 The meat needs to be wet, and a dry exterior _will_ burn.
 3. Fill your air fryer with a single layer of chicken.
 Careful with runoff, as it will clog the holes and prevent hot air from circulating.
 4. Cook at about 400°F for 8-10 minutes, or until internal temp of your biggest piece is 165°F. Flipping halfway through for even browning.
 If the exterior burns before the inside cooks, lower your temperatue to about 340°F.

+Frying chicken in oil just hits differently, but isn't as healthy.
+This meal already has superfluous amount of sugar, so it isn't trying to healthy by any means.
+You can embrace that, or try air frying instead.

 **For other meats**

-I haven't tried pork or beef yet, but I'd suggest cooking in whatever way you know best, and consider making a bulgogi marinade (with reduced soy sauce and ginger) to use in the process.
+I haven't tried pork or beef yet, but I'd suggest cooking in whatever way you know best, and consider making a bulgogi or Korean BBQ marinade (with reduced soy sauce and ginger) to use in the process.

 ## **Other Ingredients**

 * Shredded lettuce
 * Thinly shredded cabbage
 * (Optional) shredded carrots.
-You can knock out the carrots and cabbage by getting a tri-color coleslaw mix.
-Works great.
+* _You can knock out the whole lettuce/cabbage/carrot mix by getting a "tri-color coleslaw" mix.
+Works great._
-* Sweet potato noodles (one typical bag makes enough for three people).
+* Sweet potato noodles (one typical small bag makes enough for three people).
 Basically you boil it for 6 minutes, then rinse with cold water.
 * Cooked white rice.
 Whatever brand or method you prefer.
 * Black and white sesame seeds to garnish